Lyme disease is a tick-borne illness, so understanding the lifecycle of a tick is key to avoiding infection.

 - By retaining an infection acquired during a previous developmental stage

-Larvae do not transmit the bacterium to any host because any bacteria found in an infected adult female do not get incorporated into the eggs.
-In any case, in the wild, larvae normally feed only on small rodents.
-But infected nymphs and infected adults are equally capable of transmitting Lyme to humans.
+The even smaller Larvae were thought not transmit the bacterium to any host because an infected adult female will not pass the borrelia bacteria into the eggs.
+More recently though, another strain of borrelia that can infect humans has been shown to be passed from mother tick to the egg then to larvae meaning these sand grain sized, flesh coloured larvae can pass the borrelia pathogen to humans.
+In any case, in the wild, larvae normally feed only on small rodents but human transmission is likely but accidental and incidence is unknown.
+Infected nymphs and infected adults are equally capable of transmitting Lyme to humans.
 It’s just that nymphal ticks are very small (about the size of a poppy seed), so we are less likely to notice one feeding on us until they’ve grown to a larger size, by which time they are more likely to have transmitted the decease.
+See photo to the right to spot the two ticks attached to this child’s face, one is the dark freckle on the cheek and the other the less obvious dark freckle on the neck.

 Feeding ticks secrete a local anaesthetic from their salivary glands, so that a host is less likely to notice that it has been bitten.
 This is why a thorough visual search for ticks at the end of a walk in the woods is so important.